LevBuchel/ExpressRedisReqPass/README.md

-# Node.js TypeScript Multi-Service Project
+# Node.js Express Inner Request

 This project contains two services, `primary` and `secondary`, both implemented using Node.js with TypeScript.
 The `primary` service makes an HTTP request to the `secondary` service using Axios and returns a formatted response.